Discover all sorts of outdoor fun

 Three Rivers offers plenty of boating opportunities with over 30 lakes, rivers and streams.
 With lake access points and trailer parking sites, it’s easy to get the family out on the water to enjoy the ultimate Minnesota pastime.

 Off-leash areas are designated sites where dogs are given the freedom to run and interact with other dogs.
-The exercise and socialization a dog gets during this off-leash play time helps maintain its mental and physical health.
 Parks at Three Rivers have both fenced and unfenced off-leash areas where you can let your dog run while you enjoy the scenic surroundings and meet other owners.

 Three Rivers operates 63 holes of golf with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
-Come practice your swing or round up a foursome and play a friendly round at one of our four locations: Baker National, Cleary Lake, Glen Lake Golf and Practice, and Eagle Lake Youth Golf Center.
+Come practice your swing or round up a foursome and play a friendly round at one of our six locations:

 One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.

 Please note: In winter, hiking on cross-country ski trails is not permitted.